albertogaspar/tf-super_resolution/README.md

 - **Adversarial Loss** see [1]

-## Small changes to SRGAN in this implementation
+## Some ideas to add to SRGAN

 #### One-sided Label Smoothing
 From [6].
-When feeding the discriminator, instead of providing 1 and 0 labels, use soften values (0.9, 0.1).
-It is shown to reduce the networks’ vulnerability.
+When feeding the discriminator, instead of providing 1 and 0 labels, use soften values (0.9, 0.0).
+Not much change so it has not been implemented.

 #### Virtual Batch Normalization (VBN)
 From [6].
 TODO